 Also known as St. Mary's Hill, this is a great winter spot for sledders.
 On any given snow day you can see kids flocking to this hill for miles around.
-It doesn't hurt that this hill overlooks lake Michigan, and that there's an Alterra Coffee conveniently nestled at the bottom of the hill.
+It doesn't hurt that Water Tower Hill overlooks Lake Michigan and that there's a Colectivo Coffee conveniently nestled at the bottom of the hill.
 Not in your neighborhood?
-Find other sledding hills in the Milwaukee area.
+There are other sledding hills in the Milwaukee area that are fun.

-Okay, so sane people do not do this.
-But judging by the crowd on the beach New Year's morning, we sure do have a lot of crazies in this city.
+The Polar Bear Plunge at Bradford Beach draws a crowd on the beach New Year's morning.
 Ring in the new year by stripping down to your skivvies and plunging into Lake Michigan at noon on January 1.
-I'll be watching you from the beach, and taking photos.
+It's a free, unsponsored event.

-5. Shovel Your Neighbors Walkway / Uncover a Buried Car & Build a Snowman
+Shovel Your Neighbors Walkway and Build a Snowman